Strata insurance: what is it and who can claim

 Building insurance is designed to cover permanent structures.
 If you own a free standing home, building insurance covers it.
 The same goes for a garage or a granny flat.
 If you own strata property, you are unlikely to need to take out building insurance on top of strata insurance.

 Contents insurance covers the detachable things inside your unit — furniture, clothes, electronics, artworks and anything else that can be picked up and removed.
 If you’re living in strata property, you should take out contents insurance just as you would if you lived in a free standing property.

 You should also check that your strata insurance covers everything you think it does.

-“If you add things into the original unit, like a built-in-robe, new air conditioner or an upgraded kitchen, they might not be covered by strata insurance either,” warns Ken.
+“If you add things into the original unit, like a built-in-robe, new air conditioner or an upgraded kitchen, they might not be covered by strata insurance either,” warns Julian.
 “Check with your strata management to see what the policy covers and doesn’t cover.
 If it doesn’t cover those things, you may need to make sure your contents cover will fill in the gaps.”

 Claims commonly covered by strata insurance